-We are a clinical-stage biopharmaceutical company developing targeted immunotherapies for cancer.
+We were incorporated in Delaware in August 2018 as a clinical-stage biopharmaceutical company developing targeted immunotherapies for cancer.
 THIO, our lead asset, is an investigational dual mechanism of action drug candidate incorporating telomere targeting and immunogenicity.
+We completed our selection process for the clinical sites for our Phase 2 study in Australia and Europe and our application to start the Phase 2 study in Australia has been approved on March 1, 2022, by the Australian Regulatory Agency - Bellberry Human Research Ethics Committee.
 In July 2022, the first patient was administered with THIO in our Phase 2 human trial (THIO-101) in Australia.
-We have also submitted a similar application to conduct the same Phase 2 study in Europe.
+In December 2022, regulatory authorities in three European countries, Hungary, Poland, and Bulgaria, approved the implementation of THIO-101, Phase 2 clinical trial evaluating THIO in patients with NSCLC.
 Patients with advanced Non-Small Cell Lung Cancer (NSCLC) will be treated first with THIO followed a few days later by the immune checkpoint inhibitor Libtayo® (cemiplimab) manufactured and commercialized by Regeneron.
 Cemiplimab is a fully human monoclonal antibody targeting the immune checkpoint receptor PD-1 on T-cells.
 Cemiplimab has been approved in the United States and the rest of the world for multiple cancer indications, including NSCLC.
 In February 2021, we signed a clinical supply agreement with Regeneron to receive cemiplimab at no cost, which represents a significant cost-savings for the study.
 In return, we have granted Regeneron exclusive development rights in combination with PD-1 inhibitors for NSCLC for the study period.
-Based on the clinical data generated by our THIO-101 trial, in late 2024 we plan to seek an accelerated approval of THIO in the United States for the treatment of patients with advanced NSCLC, but even if granted, accelerated approval status does not guarantee an accelerated review or marketing approval by the FDA.
-In addition, in the First Quarter of 2023, we plan to initiate a pivotal Phase 2 clinical trial in patients with advanced colorectal cancer, hepatocellular carcinoma, and small cell lung cancer, of THIO administered in sequence with Anti-PD-1 or Anti-PD-L1 by end of 2023.
+Based on the clinical data we aim to generate by the THIO-101 trial, in late 2024 we plan to seek an accelerated approval of THIO in the United States for the treatment of patients with advanced NSCLC.
+Even if granted, accelerated approval status does not guarantee an accelerated review or marketing approval by the FDA.
+In addition, in the Fourth Quarter of 2023, we plan to initiate a Phase 2 clinical trial in multipl